Research at BCCR

 The Bjerknes Centre is internationally acknowledged for its research efforts in the field of paleoclimate (climate of the past), which is crucial in order to understand present and future climate changes.
 Due to our leading position in this and other areas, we had a central role in the IPCC’s Fourth Assessment Report (2007), including coordinating lead author, lead author and several contributing authors.
 We are the only research centre from the Nordic countries that has provided climate scenarios to the report, entailing different simulations on climate developments between 1850 and 2100.
 The Bjerknes Centre also cooperates with other research institutions concerning effects of climate change on ecosystems, health and society, which are founded in natural science.

-Future Climate and Regional effects (RG5)
+Climate Predictions and Regional Scenarios (RG2)